tiramisusolutions/mr.docs/docs/setup.rst

 To make it easy we use some functions to talk with our container

-Download the gist, according to your OS and save it as for example as .dockerfunc
+Download the gist, according to your OS and save it as for example as .mrdocsfunc

 Linux
 -----